reinterpretcat/vrp/doc/src/examples/pragmatic/reload.md

 # Reload

-These examples demonstrates how to use vehicle reload feature.
+These examples demonstrates how to use vehicle reload feature which is designed to overcome vehicle capacity limitation.

 ## Same location reload

+In this scenario, once some jobs are delivered, the vehicle returns to the original depot to load next goods.

 <details>
     <summary>List of problem locations</summary><p>